fishtoadsoft/reddit-sentiment-analyzer/README.md

 * Listings: `/r/<subreddit>/comments/<article>`
 * Users: `/u/<username>`

 The score is generated based on the sentiment of the comments.

-Note: It only analyzes the top comments.
+**Note:** It only analyzes the top comments for now, but I plan to add a max comments option.

 ## Installation ##

-It is recommended that you first create a python virtual environment to not overwrite pip dependancies in your system.
+It is recommended that you first create a python virtual environment to not overwrite pip dependencies in your system.
 See [virtualenvs](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 1. `pip install -r requirements.txt` # install requirements
 2. `python -m nltk.downloader vader_lexicon` # installs required nltk packages